 Taxis are metered and affordable.
 They go almost everywhere in town so if you would like to have a more private mode of transport, taxis can be used.

 You can also rent a car for a more convenient and flexible way of getting around the town and surrounding villages.
 Some rental companies offer discounts when you book a car online.
-To rent a car in Costa Adeje costs around $17 (approx. €14, £12, $22 CAD, $23 AUD) a day.
+To rent a car in Costa Adeje costs around $17 (approx. €14, £12, $21 CAD, $22 AUD) a day.

 Healthcare in Tenerife is among the best in all of Europe.
 The hospitals are clean and well equipped in addition to being staffed with well-trained doctors and medical support officers.
 There are also a number of 24-hour walk-in clinics dotted around the resort so no matter what time you run into an emergency, there is always someone available to take care of you.
 Snowbirds are encouraged to travel with insurance that covers medical expenses so that you won't have to worry about medical bills while in Costa Adeje.

-- Weather: The winter weather in Costa Adeje (Tenerife) will normally be warm during the day, but can be chilly during the night.
+Weather: The fall, winter, and spring weather in Costa Adeje (Tenerife) will normally be warm during the day, but can be chilly during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Costa Adeje (Tenerife) you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.